Nesquiko/FIITChain/README.md

-# FIITChain - Assignemnt 1 on DMBlock course on FIITSTU
+# FIITChain

+A blockchain implementation in Rust for Assignment 1 on Digital Currencies and Blockchain course on FIIT STU Bratislava